scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

     # Run simulation
     mcstat.run_simulation()

 We can check the results of the MCMC simulation by displaying the chain statistics.
 Note, we typically remove the first part of the sampling chain as it may not have converged to the correct posterior depending on the initial value.
-Details regarding chain diagnostics will be discussed in a later section.

 .. code-block:: python